rohithjayarajan/beginner_tutorials/README.md

 [ INFO] [1540870092.145866303]: I heard: [Small step for a man 50]
 ```

+## Service

-Once both nodes are running using either the roslaunch or rosrun method, in a new terminal, follow the below command to call the service (enter the custom string in double quotes):
+Once both nodes are running in the background using either the roslaunch or rosrun method, in a new terminal, follow the below command to call the service (enter the custom string in double quotes):
 ```
 source devel/setup.bash
 rosservice call /change_string "<custom_string>"